webplatform/docs/tutorials/css_animations/index.md

 with [[tutorials/css_transitions|CSS transitions]].
 Since they work similarly, the term ''CSS animations'' often serves as a shorthand to refer to transitions as well, but this tutorial only discusses ''keyframe animations''.

-==Cheat Sheet==

-This tutorial should tell you all you need to know about animations.
-Here is a summary:
+Here is a summary for your reference:

 * The [[css/properties/animation-name|'''animation-name''']] property specifies the name of a keyframe animation, and must correspond to a [[css/atrules/@keyframes|'''@keyframes''']] rule.
 Loading the CSS or applying a new name causes the animation to execute.